Group Data in Excel

 The more data you have the more confusion it will create in the final summary sheet.
 For example, if you are showing monthly sales reports from different categories and if the categories are too many then we cannot see the full view of the summary in a single window frame.
 When the summary exceeds more than one window frame then we need to scroll down or scroll across to see the other month’s numbers, so in such cases, it is a good idea to group the data.
 In this article, we will show you the ways of grouping data in excel.

 Too much of subcategory line items may be overwhelming to see and very complex to read, this adds to the chances of reading wrongly.
-The good thing is the excel flexible and we can organize the excel data to the group to create a precise summary by adding PLUS or MINUS signs.
-By using the PLUS icon we can collapse and similarly by using the MINUS icon we can combine or group the data columns.
+The good thing is the excel flexible and we can organize the data to the group to create a precise summary by adding PLUS or MINUS signs.

 How to Group Data in Excel?